yotamg6/ryze-github-repository-explorer/README.md

 ### Caching

-The application implements server-side caching to minimize API calls to GitHub.
-Cache duration is set to 5 minutes.
+The application uses Next.js caching when using `fetch()`.
+The cache hits and misses can be traced in the terminal.

 ### Routing